 Everybody has secrets, nobody is innocent and the fun lies in watching it all play out in a subtle noir where the dames run the show and there’s nary a hard-boiled Bogart-type to be found.
 From “Body Heat” to “Fargo,” women have driven the action in noir films before — but the way this one plays out, with AARP-age women holding all the cards in a setting we usually associate with rugged men, feels like a genuinely fresh take on a time-honored genre.
 And the ending, all cagey glances and serene indifference hiding some seriously twisted stuff, is downright delicious.

-Of course, the men are good for something in “Blow the Man Down,” because you’ve gotta have somebody singing those sea shanties.
+Still, the men are good for something in “Blow the Man Down” — because, after all, you’ve gotta have somebody singing those sea shanties.